 Below are some examples showing different use cases:

-# TYPE DATABASE USER ADDRESS METHOD # The user jane will be able access all databases from all locations using a md5 password host all jane 0.0.0.0/0 md5 # The user jane will be able access only the janedb from all locations using a md5 password host janedb jane 0.0.0.0/0 md5 # The user jane will be able access all databases from a trusted location (192.168.1.134) without a password host all jane 192.168.1.134 trust
+# TYPE DATABASE USER ADDRESS METHOD # The user jane will be able to access all databases from all locations using a md5 password host all jane 0.0.0.0/0 md5 # The user jane will be able to access only the janedb from all locations using a md5 password host janedb jane 0.0.0.0/0 md5 # The user jane will be able to access all databases from a trusted location (192.168.1.134) without a password host all jane 192.168.1.134 trust

 You have learned how to install and configure PostgreSQL on your Ubuntu 18.04 server.

 You can consult the PostgreSQL 10.4 Documentation for more information on this topic.